akaspin/kaph/README.md

 *kaph* is router-independent request handler for node.js.

-*In the Phoenician alphabet "Daleth" indicates door.
+*In the Phoenician alphabet letter "kaph" indicates palm.

 ## Usage